Hey, at OvalEdge, we are determined to make a business find and work wonders with data that matters. Would you like us to work with you?ask for a demo

 A business glossary clarifies these issues and also takes the pressure off data teams because business users can access this information independently through self-service.
 The result is productivity gains, company-wide.

-For example, if a user decided to access customer data related to their department and make a concerted effort to improve service, they may well be put off when the data they find is full of conflicting information.
+For example, if a user decided to access customer data related to their department and makes a concerted effort to improve service, they may well be put off when the data they find is full of conflicting information.
 Standardizing terms makes it easier for users to become data literate because the information they need is clearly defined.
 The result is more innovation using company data assets.

 A key aspect of data governance is identifying data owners and establishing responsibility for data assets.
 This has several critical outcomes.
 When you know who data belongs to you can contact data custodians directly and gain access to the data more quickly.